-

 - the making by a company of loans to persons, other than directors, bona fide in the employment of the company with a view to enabling those persons to purchase or subscribe for fully paid shares in the company or its holding company to be held by themselves by way of beneficial ownership.

-- if the private company is not a subsidiary company of any public company; and
+- the private company is not a subsidiary of any company which is a public company, and

-- if the relevant action has been approved at any time by a resolution of the general meeting of the company passed by a majority of more than 90% of the votes of all the issued shares of the company.
+- the relevant action has been approved at any time, with a resolution of the general meeting which has been passed by a majority exceeding ninety per cent of all issued shares of the company.

 -